-In the previous tutorial on data warehousing, we learnt about star schema and snow flaking.
+In the previous tutorial on data warehousing, we learned about star schema and snowflaking.

-In this tutorial, we would discuss the basic components of data warehouse.
-The components constituting the data warehouse structure were mentioned briefly in data warehouse tutorial-1.
-These components have flow of data as:
+In this tutorial, we will discuss the basic components of data warehouse.
+The components constituting the data warehouse structure were mentioned briefly in Data Warehouse tutorial-1.
+These components have a flow of data:

 Source system-> Staging Area-> ODS-> ETL Process-> Presentation Area

 The Staging Area is an essential initial component in the data warehousing process.
 In essence, it’s a temporary space where data from multiple sources is gathered before it undergoes the transformation process.
 The data here is raw, unprocessed, and often in different formats, representing a myriad of sources from where it originates.
 The primary purpose of a staging area is to ensure a smooth and efficient ETL process.
 It does this by cleaning and organizing the data, removing redundancies, and ensuring data consistency.
 To put it simply, the staging area is like the backstage of a theater, where all the props are gathered and arranged before they make it to the main stage.
 Similarly, the staging area prepares the data, ensuring it’s in the right format and condition before it’s loaded into the data warehouse for analysis and reporting.

 How Staging Area Works in a Data Warehouse

 In the context of a data warehouse, the Staging Area works as the intermediary zone that mediates the inflow of data from various sources.
 When data is initially pulled into the data warehouse, it lands in the staging area.
 This is where data gets cleaned, transformed, and made ready for loading into the Data Store Objects.
 Essentially, the staging area acts as a buffer between raw data and the main warehouse, preventing the direct dumping of possibly unorganized and unclean data into the data warehouse.